sunfounder/pironman/docs/source/what_do_we_need.rst

 * Raspberry Pi 4 Model B

-    The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-    It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Scratch and Python.
+    Pirionman is fully compatible with Raspberry Pi 4 Model B. If you have Raspberry Pi 1B+/2B/3B/3B+, you can use them as well, but the tower cooler inside the Pironman may not be as compatible.

 * 5V/3A Power Adapter

-    To connect to a power socket, the Raspberry Pi 4 Model B has a Type C port (the same found on many mobile phones).
-You will need a power supply which provides at least 2.5 amps.
+    This 5V/3A power adapter plugs into Pironman's Power connector and powers all components.
+You can power the Raspberry Pi 4 separately if you are also connecting other devices that consume a lot of power.

 * Micro SD Card

-    Your Raspberry Pi needs an Micro SD card to store all its files and the Raspberry Pi OS.
-You will need a micro SD card with a capacity of at least 8GB.
+    As the Raspberry Pi is completely enclosed in the Pironman, we have reserved an additional micro SD port for you.
+The micro SD card you use should have a capacity at least 8GB.

 **Optional Components**

 * M.2 SATA SSD

     .. note::
-        The M.2 SSD hard drive interface only supports SATA protocol, not NVME/PCIe.
+        The M.2 SSD interface only supports SATA protocol, not NVME/PCIe.

     In the Pironman's mainboard, there is an M.2 SSD connector for installing your M.2 SSD.